maxeyz/portfolio/README.md

 ![Test Track GIF](https://user-images.githubusercontent.com/13751243/207295900-6bd38dcf-dff4-472a-9328-8066aaa0c0f9.gif)

 - **About**
-  - "Test Track" was made at the request of Colmis Proving Ground and was done alongside 4 other students at LTU using UE5.
-They wanted a realistic car simulator where one could test how it would feel to drive on one of their race tracks from the comfort of their home.
-To make it as realistic as possible, the map is a section of their own track and was 3D scanned and provided to us by the project owner.
-The final version we made was simply a base and took roughly 3 weeks, from which the project owner could then continue to work on.
+  - "Test Track" was developed in collaboration with four other students at Luleå University of Technology (LTU) at the request of Colmis Proving Ground.
+Using UE5, we created a realistic car simulator that allowed users to experience driving on one of their race tracks in Arjeplog, Sweden, from the comfort of their homes.

+To ensure the simulation's realism, we used a 3D scan of a section of their actual track, provided by the project owner.
+By incorporating ice into the track, we created a more accurate driving experience, which could be further customized by adjusting tire grip to match different cars.
+The project, which took roughly three weeks to complete, resulted in a base version that the project owner could continue to develop and refine.

 - **My Role**
-  - I contributed with the different type of weathers.
-The snow particles were made using Niagara System and with the use of Blueprints, one can toggle between whatever weather they desire.
+  - I was responsible for creating the different weather conditions in the simulator.
+The three weather types implemented were clear, snowing, and foggy.
+Using the Niagara System, I created the snow particles, and through Blueprints, I enabled toggling between the various weather conditions.
+For performance optimization, the particle emitter was attached to the car, ensuring that particles like snowflakes were only emitted in the vicinity of the vehicle.

+We used GitHub for version control, employing different branches for code reviews before merging changes into the main branch.
+The programming language used for this project was Angelscript.
+Additionally, we held weekly meetings over Discord with the project owner to ensure our work aligned with their expectations and to plan our tasks for the upcoming week.